• Skip to primary navigation

 These are some of the cheap garden tools I use to make my life easier as a frugal gardener.

-• Garden gloves.
+DIGZ Garden gloves.
 A good pair of garden gloves is a must-have if you’re digging in the dirt.
 But the thing is that I almost always end up losing them by the end of the season.
 If you’re a chronic misplacer of things like me, don’t spend a ton of money on fancy gardening gloves.
 Gloves from the dollar store are typically sturdy enough to last a season.
 They also provide adequate protection from potential irritants.
 And, bonus: They’re usually super cute!
+Get these gardening gloves for $13.99 at Amazon now.

-• Bamboo sticks.
+Pllieay Garden Stakes Bamboo Sticks for Outdoor and Indoor.
 You can get these in bundles for a steal at most hardware stores, and they’re a staple in my garden.
 I use them solo to support peppers, tomatoes, and eggplants.
 Need support for cucumbers or pole beans?
 Tie em’ together, and voila!
 You’ve got an inexpensive support system that costs you a fraction of what you would have paid for a fancy trellis.
+Buy them now for $7.99 at Amazon.

-• A flexible hose.
+100FT Expandable Garden Hose with 10 Function Nozzle.
 Water is a vital part of gardening.
 But until recently, I really hated doing it because I had to lug around an insanely heavy hose.
 Once I replaced my clunky hose with a flexible one, watering has become a much easier task.
 Just make sure to bring your hose in for the winter to ensure its longevity.
+But it now at Amazon for $45.99.

-• Plastic plant markers.
+100pcs Plant Labels, Garden Plant Markers.
 I know that plastic isn’t an ideal choice because it’s not environmentally friendly, but the fact is that I’m still using the same pack of 150 markers that I bought 3 years ago.
 I just cross out last year’s crop name or write it in a different color.
 You can also cover up old names with tape.
 They’re super durable and can be reused over and over again.
 And, knowing what I planted where is a huge key to my success as a gardener.
+Get it for $7.99 now at Amazon.

 While these cheap garden tools are a staple in my gardening toolbox, your kit might look entirely different.
 And that’s okay!
 This is what works for me.
 Sure, sometimes I’ll splurge on something fancy, but these are the basics that get me through each season.